 Quick Tip: SimplePress is one of their themes that I’ve used.
 If you try it out, get rid of the sliding images on the home and get your content up higher on the page.

 Support seemed to be ok the one time I used it.
 But again, the theme is designed to be minimal when working with it.

-Lots of gurus promote them.
-They are a little more costly, nearing 100 bucks.
-Their designs are nice and strong.
-Professional is a good word.
+Lots of gurus promote this theme.
+And while they are a little more costly, nearing 100 bucks, their designs are nice and strong and people tout the search engine marketing tools within.